sanmue/arch-linux-installation-guide/README.md

   └─/dev/mapper/root 253:0    0    24G  0 crypt
 ```

-#### Note regarding passwort input at boot
+#### Note regarding password input at boot

-Grub: With current setup, when starting your machine you will be asked twice for a password for decrypting: 1x bootloader, 1x encrypted root partition.
+**Grub:** When not using a keyfile to decrypt the encrypted root partition: when starting your machine you will be asked twice for a password for decrypting: 1x bootloader, 1x encrypted root partition.
+**Systemd-boot:** We do not use a keyfile in this guide (/efi (and /boot for XBOOTLDR) partition are not encrypted).
+You will currently only be asked once for the password to decrypt the encrypted root partition.

 > :memo: **keyfile**
 > You can generate and add a keyfile to [unlock encrypted root at boot](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs), which has to be accessible only by root user.
 >
-> The steps will be described at a later point (for Grub), see: 'Initramfs (Create initial ramdisk environment)' and 'BOOT LOADER -> GRUB', when in chroot environment.
+> The steps will be described at a later point in this guide (for Grub), see: 'Initramfs (Create initial ramdisk environment)', and 'BOOT LOADER -> GRUB' when in chroot environment.
 >
-> Since you will still have to enter a secure passphrase once on boot, and `/boot` is encrypted (on encrypted root partition), and for UEFI: ESP ist mounted to `/efi`, there should be no real security disadvantages.
+> Grub: Since you will still have to enter a secure passphrase once on boot, and `/boot` is encrypted (on encrypted root partition), and for UEFI: ESP ist mounted to `/efi`, there should be no real security disadvantages.

 - Unlocking the root partition at boot, with a keyfile embedded in the initramfs
   - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs>